 What are some of the details of LMUD’s plan for the expansion of their public sewer system into the Old Lakeway area?

 There is a reason public sewer systems are installed prior to any development: it’s difficult to install around existing development!
 For this project, we needed to take terrain, cost, timeline, and disruption into consideration.
-Before we can make any connections, we have to extend the sewer main lines throughout the Old Lakeway area and account for the additional flow and capacity needs at our water recycling plant, which means massive infrastructure improvements and expansion.
+Before we can make any connections along a street, we have to extend the sewer main line past the property and account for the additional flow and capacity needs at our water recycling plant; all of this meant massive infrastructure improvements and expansion.
 To keep costs as low as possible, as well as maintain quality control, we did most of this in-house, however a section of the improvements were contracted out.
 (Click here for details on these Capitol Improvements.
 Additional updates on the project can be found here.)

 What are the maintenance considerations for a grinder pump?

 It was not feasible to install a gravity system, like the rest of Lakeway due to the constraints mentioned above.
 We decided the best sewer system type to install is called a low-pressure sewer system, which requires a grinder pump and control panel to be installed at each home.
 Note: Connecting is optional for each homeowner; there is no obligation, however it always remains an option.
 A grinder pump is like a big garbage disposal that is inside a tank buried outside your home: it grinds up everything that goes down your drain and then pushes it into the public sewer system.
 Maintain it the same way you would a septic system: being careful with what you would put down the drains, such as avoiding wet wipes and cooking grease.
 If you have any problems with it or concerns, part of the installation agreement is LMUD maintaining the system, so just give us a call.
 (Click here for information on Grinder Pump Maintenance)

 What are the costs to connect to and maintain the system?